scottbedard/hexchess/README.md

 Each library is tested against [a shared test suite](https://github.com/scottbedard/hexchess/tree/main/tests), and are versioned together with respect to these tests.
 Because of this, if a change is made in one library, it will cause the version numbers for all libraries to increment.

-Put simply, the libraries are versioned together to to ensure they support the same test suite, allowing for reliable interop with one another.
+Put simply, the libraries are versioned together to to ensure they support the same test suite, and are compatible with one another.

 ## Local development